Albania, Peru, Tanzania, Ghana, Papua New Guinea, Scotland, every country had a book of Satan but none as elusive as the Russian one.

 ‘Focus on the sex.’

-She tried, but it was tedious from a distance, so she got up and went round all the wolf couples, counting all the penetrations, asking a few of them if this was the second test and if so what was the point.
+She tried, but it was tedious from a distance, so she got up and went round all the wolf couples, counting all the penetrations, all the choking sounds, all the accidental spill-outs, asking a few of them if this was the second test and if so what was the point.

 No one answered, no one howled.

 She sat back down and asked the toaster guy.